UoMResearchIT/region-estimators/README.md

                 in sensors (in value and type))
             [one or more value columns] (float):    value of actual measurement readings. each column name should be the name of the measurement e.g. 'NO2'
+            verbose: (int) Verbosity of output level. zero or less => No debug output

+    Returns:
+                Initialised instance of subclass of RegionEstimator

 	'''

 estimator = RegionEstimatorFactory.region_estimator(method_name, df_sensors, df_regions, df_actuals)